dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 All of these controllers utilize model knowledge and the MPC controller uses a simulation of the pendulum to optimize with a time horizon.

 **Reinforcement Learning** (RL) can be used to learn a policy on the state space of the robot.
 The policy, which has to be trained beforehand, receives a state and outputs a control signal like a feedback controller.
-The simple pendulum is can be formulated as a RL problem with two continuous inputs and one continuous output.
+The simple pendulum can be formulated as a RL problem with two continuous inputs and one continuous output.
 Similar to the cost function in trajectory optimization, the policy is trained with a reward function.
 The following RL algorithms are implemented:

 - Soft Actor Critic (SAC) [@haarnoja2018soft]
 - Deep Deterministic Policy Gradient (DDPG) [@lillicrap2019continuous]